Implementation of Reservoir Computing Using Coupled Microelectromechanical Drum Resonators via Sideband-Pumped Phonon-Cavity Dynamics: Results

 by looking for the solution of $x_1$ around the probe frequency $\Omega_d$.
 Here, $f_d = \frac{C_{g0}V_{dc}\mu_d}{d}$ and $f_p = \frac{C_{g0}V_{dc}\mu_p}{d}$ are the amplitudes of the probe and pump forces respectively, the parameter $\mu_d$ and $\mu_p$ represent the complex amplitude of the probe and pump tone respectively, and the $c.c.$ denotes the corresponding complex conjugate term.
 The $\chi_1 = \frac{1}{-\delta -i\frac{\gamma_1}{2}}$ and $\chi_2 = \frac{1}{\delta-\Delta -i\frac{\gamma_2}{2}}$ are the mechanical susceptibilities of the drum resonators when probing the SiN phonon-cavity.
+We define an effective coupling strength induced by the pump tone and the phonon population as, $g^2$ = $\frac{\vert f_p^2 \vert}{4m_1 m_2 d^2\Omega_1\Omega_2}$.
+In the expression of Eq.\ref{eq:x1x2}, the $g^2$ acts to modulate the effective susceptibility of the SiN resonator.
 The solutions of the coupled motion equations shown in the Eq.\ref{eq:x1x2} clearly indicate that the phonons in the unprobed mode, here the $x_2$, are generated by both the probe and pump tones through frequency conversion between the $f_d$ and the $f_p$.
 The entire derivation process has been reported in our previous work \cite{alok}.
 The calculation results corresponding to the case of probing the Al drum are provided in the Supporting Information (SI).
 From the displacement expressions of both drums, $x_1$ and $x_2$, as given in Eq.\ref{eq:x1x2}, the blue sideband pump brings nonlinear amplifications of the phonons for the probed mode through creating frequency dependent constructive interference.
 Such interference arises from pump induced coherent phonon cycling between the two coupled modes, and the effective constructive interferences windows depend on the frequency detunings $\delta$ and $\Delta$ relative to the mechanical damping rates $\gamma_{1}$ and $\gamma_{2}$.
 The pump tone functions as a phonon bus, transferring the energy from one mode to the other, in the coupled resonators. \\